Corelan Vulnerability Disclosure Policy

 C. Requests from the MAINTAINER for help in reproducing problems or for additional information should be honored by the ORIGINATOR.
 The ORIGINATOR is encouraged to delay disclosure of the ISSUE if the MAINTAINER provides feasible reasons for requiring so.

 D. If the MAINTAINER goes beyond 7 working days without any communication to the ORIGINATOR, or if the MAINTAINER does not consider the reported vulnerability to be an issue, the ORIGINATOR may choose to disclose the ISSUE.
-At that point, the MAINTAINER automatically agrees not to take any steps against the ORIGINATOR.
-The MAINTAINER is responsible for providing regular status updates (regarding the resolution of the ISSUE) at least once every 14 working days, unless MAINTAINER and ORIGINATOR have agreed upon a different update frequency.
+If the MAINTAINER chooses to work with the ORIGINATOR, the MAINTAINER is responsible for providing regular status updates (regarding the resolution of the ISSUE) at least once every 14 calendar days, unless MAINTAINER and ORIGINATOR have agreed upon a different update frequency.
+It is the responsability of the MAINTAINER to negotiate a new update frequency within the first 14 calendar days.

 E. In respect for the ORIGINATOR following this policy, the MAINTAINER is encouraged to provide proper credit to the ORIGINATOR for doing so.
 Failure to document credit to the ORIGINATOR may leave the ORIGINATOR unwilling to follow this policy with the same MAINTAINER on future issues, at the ORIGINATOR’s discretion.
 Suggested (minimal) credit would be: